 Secession Leads To War

-The Civil War officially began with the Battle Of Fort Sumter.
+The Civil War officially began with the Battle of Fort Sumter.
 Fort Sumter was a Union fort in the harbor of Charleston, South Carolina.
 After the U.S. Army troops inside the fort refused to vacate it, Confederate forces opened fire on the fort with cannons.
-It was surrendered without casualty, but led to the bloodiest war in the nation’s history.
+It was surrendered without casualty (except for two US soldiers killed when their cannon exploded while firing a final salute to the flag) but led to the bloodiest war in the nation’s history.

 A Short History of Secession